rhinson/BasicList/README.md

 The number of calls is a linear growth based on the number of nodes in each nodeList and number of summed nodeLists resulting in an O(n) designation.

+# Correction

+For a Nodelist of a given length, when the number of nodelists increases, the number of calls to next() is constant, but when the length of the nodelist grows with the number of nodelists, the growth of calls to next() is exponential.